Crochet: Etymology

+In 1567, the tailor of Mary, Queen of Scots, Jehan de Compiegne, supplied her with silk thread for sewing and crochet, "soye à coudre et crochetz".

 Origins

 Knitted textiles survive from as early as the 11th century CE, but the first substantive evidence of crocheted fabric emerges in Europe during the 19th century.
 Earlier work identified as crochet was commonly made by nålebinding, a different looped yarn technique.
+There are three main theories for the origin of crochet.
+Some believe that its beginnings can be traced to the Arab trade route, originating in Arabia and spreading to Tibet and then Spain as well as other Mediterranean countries.
+The second theory places crochet in South America where it was used as adornment in a tribe's puberty ritual.
+The third notes the use of crochet in China where early examples of dolls were worked entirely in crochet.

 The first known published instructions for crochet explicitly using that term to describe the craft in its present sense appeared in the Dutch magazine Penélopé in 1823.
-This includes a colour plate showing five styles of purse, of which three were intended to be crocheted with silk thread.
+This includes a color plate showing five styles of purse, of which three were intended to be crocheted with silk thread.
 The first is "simple open crochet" (crochet simple ajour), a mesh of chain-stitch arches.
 The second (illustrated here) starts in a semi-open form (demi jour), where chain-stitch arches alternate with equally long segments of slip-stitch crochet, and closes with a star made with "double-crochet stitches" (dubbelde hekelsteek: double-crochet in British terminology; single-crochet in US).
 The third purse is made entirely in double-crochet.
 The instructions prescribe the use of a tambour needle (as illustrated below) and introduce a number of decorative techniques.

 The earliest dated reference in English to garments made of cloth produced by looping yarn with a hook—shepherd's knitting—is in The Memoirs of a Highland Lady by Elizabeth Grant (1797–1830).
 The journal entry, itself, is dated 1812 but was not recorded in its subsequently published form until some time between 1845 and 1867, and the actual date of publication was first in 1898.
 Nonetheless, the 1833 volume of Penélopé describes and illustrates a shepherd's hook, and recommends its use for crochet with coarser yarn.

 In 1844, one of the numerous books discussing crochet that began to appear in the 1840s states:

 Two years later, the same author writes:

-An instruction book from 1846 describes Shepherd or single crochet as what in current British usage is either called single crochet or slip-stitch crochet, with U.S. American terminology always using the latter (reserving single crochet for use as noted above).
+An instruction book from 1846 describes Shepherd or single crochet as what in current international terminology is either called single crochet or slip-stitch crochet, with U.S. terminology always using the latter (reserving single crochet for use as noted above).
 It similarly equates "Double" and "French crochet".